Tom Sawyer Island: Geography and features

 Over the years, there have been theme changes to the cabin: originally, it was said to have been set ablaze by a hostile native tribe.
 This storyline was eventually changed to having been the home of a moonshiner who had fallen into a drunken stupor when he should have been minding his still; later, the fire was described (at least in the Mark Twain steamboat narration) as the result of unspecified carelessness, and as having left not only the cabin's owner homeless, but also some of the wildlife in a nearby tree.
 The fire was later turned off.
 In 2007, the outward appearance of the house was cleaned up and all fire damage was removed, making it a regular homestead along the waters.
 The narration (and dialogue from within the cabin) indicated that it was the home of Mike Fink, keelboater and self-proclaimed "King of the River."
 When the island reopened in July 2017, the cabin was removed due to the shortening of the island for Star Wars: Galaxy's Edge.
-A new cabin that does not light on fire was built on the north-most tip of the island.
+A new cabin was built on the north-most tip of the island.

 The most prominent structure on the island, viewable from Frontierland, Adventureland and New Orleans Square, is Lafitte's Tavern, which was formerly Harper's Mill.